MicrosoftDocs/memdocs/memdocs/intune/fundamentals/deployment-guide-enrollment-ios-ipados.md

     - You want to prompt users to update their expired password when they first sign in.
     - You want to prompt users to reset their expired passwords during enrollment.
     - You want devices registered in Azure AD.
 When they're registered, you can use features available with Azure AD, such as conditional access.
-    - If your company uses the Volume Purchase Program (VPP), you can automatically install **Company Portal** app during enrollment without the users' Apple IDs.
+    - You want to automatically install **Company Portal** app during enrollment.
+If your company uses the Volume Purchase Program (VPP), you can automatically install **Company Portal** app during enrollment without the users' Apple IDs.

   - Select the **Setup Assistant** when: